You will learn

 Learn about Klaviyo’s new email template editor, including how to use template styles and configure each block type.
 The new template editor includes brand-new features like sections to organize your content, the ability to add a background image behind a call to action, and an undo button.

-About Blocks and Layouts
+About blocks and layouts

 When you open the Klaviyo email template editor, the sidebar will display a selection of block and section options to choose from.
-Choose between default blocks, which are blank slates used to build emails from scratch, and saved content, which is content you’ve built in other templates and saved for later use.
+Choose between default blocks, which are blank slates used to build emails from scratch, and universal content, which is content you’ve built in other templates and saved for later use.
 Note that only content built and saved in the new editor is available for use; saved blocks from the classic editor cannot be added to new editor templates.

 In the Default section, you’ll find a selection of both blocks and layouts.
 Use blocks to add content, like text, images, or buttons.
 Use layouts (i.e., sections and columns) to group your blocks and configure them.